wizlee/BillUsageSystem/readme.md

 ## Solution
 - All the requirements are unit tested in `BillUsageSystem_test.py`
 - The solution is in `GetPossibleCustomerIdsForOutstandingAmount.py`.
-    - This is to fulfilled the question requirement of creating a function to be used by other team as an API.
+    - This is to fulfill the question requirement of creating a function to be used as an API.

 ## Question